Gold Base: At the bottom

 Scientology maintains strict criteria for those living and working at Gold Base.
 Many are the children of high-ranking Scientologists, including some of Hubbard's own children and grandchildren.
 According to author Janet Reitman, those seeking to be assigned to Gold Base had to be members of the Sea Org.
 They were required to undergo IQ tests and pass a battery of leadership, personality and security tests.
 Members with family connections to the government or media, or with any friends or family who had left Scientology on bad terms, were not allowed to work there.
-They were also not allowed to disclose the location of the base or to discuss their jobs or activities there with anyone outside the base, even fellow Sea Org members.
-They were banned from taking any form of public transport or taxis, and instead had to travel on special Scientology buses or in private vehicles driven by approved staff members.
+They were not allowed to disclose the location of the base or to discuss their jobs or activities there with anyone outside the base, even fellow Sea Org members.
+They were also banned from taking any form of public transport or taxis, and instead had to travel on special Scientology buses or in private vehicles driven by approved staff members.

-According to Marc and Claire Headley, two Scientologists who left the Church in 2005, residents at the base are not permitted to leave without the permission of a supervisor and have to work at least sixteen hours a day, from 8 am to past midnight, with shorter hours on Sundays and little time for socialising.
-Communications with the outside world are effectively cut off; cellphones and Internet access are generally banned, mail is censored and can only be sent via the internal mail system.
+According to Marc and Claire Headley, two Scientologists who left the Church in 2005, residents at Gold Base are not permitted to leave without the permission of a supervisor and have to work at least sixteen hours a day, from 8 am to past midnight, with shorter hours on Sundays and little time for socializing.
+Communications with the outside world are effectively cut off; cellphones and Internet access are generally banned, while mail is censored and can only be sent via the internal mail system.
 Passports are kept in a locked filing cabinet.

 Although this system was reportedly dropped around 2000, workers are still subject to a regime of privileges and punishments.
 Weekly pay is said to be only around $50, given out in cash on Fridays.
 This amount is only nominal, however, as fines for infractions are commonplace; according to author Lawrence Wright, the amount actually paid is often as little as $13 or $14 a week.

 Claire Headley describes how staff lived in constant paranoia due to being required to submit "knowledge reports" on each other if they heard any critical statements or casual asides.
 Becoming the subject of a report meant that the accused person was interrogated and made to recant or publicly confess their "crimes" against Scientology.
 Reitman comments that "everyone at the Int Base lived in fear of everyone else and what they might be saying, or reporting, about one another."